-Thus, we could say that, based on the rules of thumb for interpreting ICC, the rubric RsrchQ, InitEDA, InterpRes and TxtOrg can be rated with "poor" reliability by different raters, which means the raters are inconsistent with one another in how they rate; while, CritDes, SelMeth and VisOrg can be can be rated with "good" reliability by different raters, which means the raters are consistent with one another in how they rate.
+Thus, we could say that, based on the rules of thumb for interpreting ICC, the rubric RsrchQ, InitEDA, InterpRes and TxtOrg can be rated with "poor" reliability by different raters, which means the raters are inconsistent with one another in how they rate; while, CritDes, SelMeth and VisOrg can be can be rated with "good" reliability by different raters, which means the raters are consistent with one another in how they rate; while means the raters are consistent with one another in how they rate.
 The higher ICC of the rubric is, the more raters agree.